Genability/genability-js/README.md

 For frontend use, [you must specify a `proxy` url and provide credentials on the backend.](#frontend-client).

-For backend use in node or other environments, you can provide credentials to the API client in several ways.
+For backend use in node or other environments, you can provide [Genability API credentials](https://developer.genability.com/quick-start/) to the client in several ways.
 The client will search for credentials in the following order:

 1. Credentials explicitly provided to the API client
 2. Credentials stored as environment variables GEN_APP_ID and GEN_APP_KEY